Last Updated on August 14, 2020 by Alice Pien, MD & Asher Milgrom, PhD

 When we talk of eczema, we’re usually referring to atopic eczema, or atopic dermatitis, by its more scientific name.
 However, eczema is a whole group of (similar) diseases, which also includes, but is not limited to, the ones listed below.
 Read about them, to find out what sets these different types of eczema apart from regular atopic eczema.

-You risk developing this type of eczema if you:
+You risk developing dyshidrotic eczema, AKA “hand eczema”, if you:

 - Are experiencing stress